The 5-Minute Fix for Post-Meal Weight Gain

 Lower insulin sensitivity.
 The same bowl of pasta pushes blood sugar higher and keeps it high longer in your 30s vs your 20s.

-After any meal or once per day:
+Try this after any meal or once per day:

 Squats or sit-to-stands